SAP/cloud-security-services-integration-library/docs/Troubleshooting_JsonClasspathIssues.md

 `java.lang.NoSuchMethodError: org.json.JSONArray.forEach`
 or
 `java.lang.NoSuchMethodError: org.json.JSONObject.isEmpty`
-you are most likely using an too old version of `org.json`, see section [Old org.json version](#Old-org-json-version) for more information.
+you are most likely using an too old version of `org.json`, see section [Old json version](#Old-json-version) for more information.
 If you have linkage errors complaining about duplicated definitions, please take a look at [Conflicting library](#Conflicting-library).

 ## Analyze dependencies